mickysekyere/Analysis-on-Health-facilities-Data/README.md

 The data was obtained from the Ghana Health service.It is the file named data on HFs GH.
 The excel file Proposed hospitals.xlsx contains the 8 different locations we recommend hospitals should be set up .

-NB: Check Issues to find graphical informations and imageries
+NB: Check Issues to find graphical informations and imagies